butterygg/mock-realitio/README.md

 # Mock Realitio

-A Realitio Mock which appears like a Realitio instance on read operations, but write operations are controlled by a trusted user group.
+A Realitio mock which appears like a Realitio instance on read operations, but write operations are controlled by a trusted user group.
 Useful for demo purposes.

 This repository is using Foundry.